 Author

 This book introduces peer tutors to the scholarship of teaching and learning as it applies to one-to-one and small-group learning.
-Grounded in learning science and cognitive research, it provides a principled framework for decision-making in tutoring sessions across disciplines and institutional contexts.
+Grounded in learning science and cognitive research, it provides a framework for decision-making in tutoring sessions across disciplines.

-The Guide for Peer Tutors is widely used as a core training text in peer tutoring programs across higher education and supports tutor education in learning centers, writing centers, and related peer-led learning environments.
+The Guide for Peer Tutors is widely used as a core training text in peer tutoring programs and supports tutor education in learning centers, writing centers, and related peer-led learning environments.